High-Altitude Vegetable Gardening Made Simple

 Choosing the Right Garden Setup

-Your garden structure matters just as much as what you plant—especially at elevation.
+Your garden structure for vegetables matters just as much as what you plant—especially at elevation.

 In-Ground Gardens